-As one of the UK’s leading introducers of property-based investments with a solid 5 years in business, we certainly have what it takes to identify market leading investment opportunities.
+As one of the UK’s leading introducers of property-based investments with over six years in the business, we certainly have what it takes to identify market leading investment opportunities.

 Hotel Room Investment